PandaTechAM/be-lib-pandatech-crypto/Readme.md

 ## Introduction

-PandaTech.Crypto is a **wrapper library** that consolidates several widely used cryptographic libraries and tools into one
-**simple-to-use package**.
-It eliminates the need for multiple dependencies, excessive `using` directives, and duplicated code, offering an **intuitive API** to streamline **most popular** cryptographic tasks.
+**PandaTech.Crypto** is a **wrapper library** that consolidates several widely used cryptographic libraries and tools into one **simple-to-use package**.
+This means no more juggling multiple dependencies, heavy `using` directives, or scattered code to handle everyday cryptographic tasks.
+The library provides an **intuitive API** that streamlines the * *most popular** operations:

+- AES encryption (including a straightforward **AES256-SIV** implementation not natively offered by Microsoft or BouncyCastle),
+- Hashing (Argon2Id, SHA2, SHA3),
+- GZip compression,
+- Secure random generation,
+- Password validation/strength checks,
+- Masking of sensitive data.

 Whether you need to **encrypt data**, **hash passwords**, or **generate secure random tokens**, PandaTech.Crypto provides lightweight abstractions over popular cryptographic solutions, ensuring simplicity and usability without sacrificing performance.

-The **Argon2Id** password hashing is optimized to run efficiently even in **resource-constrained environments** (e.g., hash generation under 500ms on a container with 1 vCore and 1GB of RAM).
-Other operations such as **AES encryption**, **SHA** hashing, and **GZip** compression are lightweight enough for almost any environment.
+**Argon2Id** password hashing is optimized to run efficiently even in **resource-constrained environments** (e.g., under 500 ms on a container with 1 vCore and 1 GB of RAM).
+Other operations—such as **AES encryption**, **SHA** hashing, and * *GZip** compression—are lightweight enough for almost any environment.

 ## Installation